mozilla/bedrock/docs/contentful.rst

     Rich text field in a Component.
 Do not use this for multi reference fields, even if the only content on the page is other content entries.
     Do not use MarkDown for body fields, we can’t restrict the markup.
 Copy configuration and validation from an existing page.

+Rich Text Content
+    Rich text field in a Compose Page

 :abbr:`CTA (Call To Action)`
     The button/link/dropdown that we want a user to interact with following some content.
 Most often appearing in Split and Callout components.